ARTICHOKE

 Blue Lake Bush – 58 days.

+Bush Bean.
 Heavy yields of large, crisp, tender, dark green pods.
-Bush plant.
+Excellent fresh, frozen or canned.
+Good resistance to common bean diseases.

 French Filet – 60-65 days.